Tranquility2/python-design-patterns/docs/behavioral_design_patterns/template_method.md

-# **Template Method design pattern**
+# **Template Method Design Pattern**

 Baking a Code Recipe with Flexibility

-> In essence, the Template Method design pattern lets you bake a flexible code recipe, providing a solid foundation while allowing for creative variations and customizations to suit your specific needs.
+> In essence, the Template Method Design Pattern lets you bake a flexible code recipe, providing a solid foundation while allowing for creative variations and customizations to suit your specific needs.

+---

 ## Workflow